GruffCassquatch/ChooseStartingLocation/README.md

 		* To easily find coordinates for a location, go to the spot you like and use the debug screenshot key ```F8``` (by default)
 		* The screenshot should be saved to your Desktop (by default), open it
 		* The 3rd line with 3 numbers in brackets are the coordinates; enter them in the same order as they appear (X, Y, Z)
-		* The 4th line with 2 numbers in brackets is the rotation (where the player is facing); enter these as they appear (X, Y)
+		* The 4th line with 2 numbers in brackets is the rotation (the direction the player is facing); enter these as they appear (X, Y)
 		* You can reach interesting locations using the ```fly``` console command [DeveloperConsole](https://github.com/FINDarkside/TLD-Developer-Console), press ```space bar``` to land
 	* ```Location List:``` You can choose from a list of Regions and Locations, or select Random
     * Select a starting Region